Frequently asked questions from young adults

 Policy separation

 Not automatically.
 You can choose whether you want your own policy when you enter the new age bracket, or whether you would prefer to remain on the family policy.
-You will remain on the family policy for the time being unless SWICA receives a decision from you by the end of November.
+If you do not notify SWICA of your decision to amend the policy, you will remain on the family policy until further notice.
 Your own policy or staying on the family policy?
 We have provided a guide here to help you with your decision.

 SWICA recommends that you take out your own separate policy so that you start dealing with your own insurance arrangements and become more and more familiar with them.
 No matter whether you have separate or joint policies, upon reaching adulthood, you are responsible for your own insurance in any case.